-Why then is our interpretation of the evidence so different?
-Roll (1984) performs three analyses, looking at the relations between FCOJ futures returns and (1) temperature surprises, (2) rainfall forecast errors, and (3) a variety of explanatory variables including temperatures, exchange rate returns, and stock returns.
-With respect to temperature surprises (the difference between realized temperatures and forecasts), he documents a statistically significant relation, but finds $R^2$ s between 1 and 4%.
-Returns are informationally efficient in that forecast errors are not related to future returns, which is arguably the focus of the analysis, but the explanatory power is minimal.
-For rainfall forecast errors, there is no discernible relation to returns.
+Roll (1984) performs three analyses by looking at the relation between FCOJ futures returns and (i) temperature surprises, (ii) rainfall forecast errors, and (iii) a variety of explanatory variables including temperatures, exchange rate changes, and stock returns.
+Proponents of market irrationality focus their attention on some of the results related to (i).
+With respect to temperature surprises (the difference between realized temperatures and forecasts), Roll documents a statistically significant relation, but finds R^2 s between 1% and 4%.
+Returns are informationally efficient in that forecast errors are not related to future returns, which is arguably the focus of his analysis, but the explanatory power is minimal.
+Based on these results, Roll concludes that "the small predictive power for temperature and rainfall seems to imply that influences other than weather are affecting OJ returns" (p.875).
+It is empirical evidence and statements such as these that have been interpreted by other researchers as indicating a lack of explanatory power for fundamentals in the FCOJ futures market.